 This can be performed for men and women and measures the following hormones:

 DHEA – S

 The adrenal hormones can be measured to asses for adrenal fatigue, which occurs after periods of prolonged stress.
 Symptoms such as anxiety, depression, mood swings, insomnia, headaches, low energy, stress, hormonal imbalances and poor immune function can be related to an issue with the adrenal glands.
 This is measured by saliva, and can be requested together with the hormonal profile.

-Certain genes can have an impact on your overall health and can contribute towards specific conditions.
+Certain genes can have an impact on your overall health and can contribute towards specific conditions, alongside environmental influence.